c3lang/c3-web/src/content/docs/Language Overview/types.md

 Pointers mirror C: `Foo*` is a pointer to a `Foo`, while `Foo**` is a pointer to a pointer of Foo.

+### Pointer type properties

+In addition to the standard properties, pointers also have the `inner` property.
+It returns the type of the object pointed to.

 ### The `typeid` type

 The `typeid` can hold a runtime identifier for a type.
 Using `<typename>.typeid` a type may be converted to its unique runtime id, e.g. `typeid a = Foo.typeid;`.
 This value is pointer-sized.

+#### Typeid fields

+On any typeid you may at runtime query runtime properties.
+These mirror the compile time properties, but fewer are supported:

+1. `sizeof` - always supported.
+2. `kindof` - always supported.
+3. `parentof` - supported on distinct and struct types, returning the inline member type.
+4. `inner` - supported on types implementing it.
+5. `names` - supported on enum types.
+6. `len` - supported on arrays, vectors and enums.

 ### The `any` type